huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

-The prevention on allowing replayable transactions in 0-RTT data expressed in {{session-resumption-and-0-rtt}} blocks the most obvious risks of replay attacks, as it only allows for transactions that will not change the long term state of the server.
+The prevention on allowing replayable transactions in 0-RTT data expressed in {{session-resumption-and-0-rtt}} blocks the most obvious risks of replay attacks, as it only allows for transactions that will not change the long-term state of the server.

 The attacks described above apply to the stub resolver to recursive resolver scenario, but similar attacks might be envisaged in the